CIA-Oceanix/CIA-Oceanix.github.io/_pages/webinar.md

 # Webinars

-In the context of AI Chair Oceanix, monthly webinars are proposed every third Wednesday of the month, starting in October 2020.
-Below are listed all the previous and coming webinars.
+In the context of AI Chair Oceanix and AI4OAC project, we organize a webinar every third Wednesday of the month, starting in October 2020.
 When possible, additional links with a video record of the webinar will be provided.

 ## List of previous Webinars